MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 ## TTD Availability

-TTD is available on Windows 10 as part of the WinDbg Preview.
+TTD is available on Windows 10 devices after installing the WinDbg Preview app from the Store.
 WinDbg Preview is a brand-new version of WinDbg with more modern visuals, faster windows, a full-fledged scripting experience, with built in support for the extensible debugger data model.
 For more information on downloading WinDbg Preview from the store, see [Debugging Using WinDbg Preview](debugging-using-windbg-preview.md).

 ## Trace file basics

 ### Trace file size

-Trace file can get big and the user of TTD is responsible to make sure that there is adequate free space on the default Windows storage device.
-If you trace a program for even a few minutes the trace files can grow to the order of gigabytes, quickly.
-To allow for complex long running scenarios, the trace files are not designed to reach a set size and stop tracing.
-As with any trace, quickly re-creating the issue of interest, will keep the trace file size as small as possible.
+Trace file can get big and the user of TTD needs to make sure that there is adequate free space available.
+If you trace a program for even a few minutes, the trace files can quickly grow to be several gigabytes.
+TTD does not set a maximum size of trace files to allow for complex long running scenarios.
+Quickly re-creating the issue, will keep the trace file size as small as possible.

 ### Run and index files

-As the trace occurs a .RUN file is used to store the code execution.
+A .RUN file stores the code execution as the trace is running.

-Once the tracing is stopped and index (.IDX) file is created to allow for faster access to the trace information.
+Once the tracing is stopped, an index (.IDX) file is created to allow for faster access to the trace information.

 IDX files can also be large, typically <TBD> size larger than the .RUN file.